 What We Do

-The Center leads systems change initiatives, publishes original books and resources, facilitates conferences and professional development, and provides strategic consulting.
+We build partnerships and the capacity of K–12 schools to support healthy, sustainable school communities and food systems change in schools.
+The Center for Ecoliteracy leads systems change initiatives, publishes original books and resources, facilitates conferences and professional development, and provides strategic consulting.
 We work at multiple levels of scale, with local, regional, state, and national programs.

-The Center was founded in 1995 as a nonprofit dedicated to education for sustainable living by Fritjof Capra, author and systems thinker; Peter Buckley, business leader, farmer, and philanthropist; and executive director Zenobia Barlow, a pioneer in creating models of schooling for sustainability.
-It is located in the award-winning David Brower Center in Berkeley, California.
+The Center for Ecoliteracy was founded in 1995 by Fritjof Capra, author and systems thinker; Peter Buckley, business leader, farmer, and philanthropist; and executive director Zenobia Barlow, a pioneer in creating models of schooling for sustainability.
+We are located in the award-winning David Brower Center in Berkeley, California.

 We have authored or co-authored eight books, including Ecological Literacy: Educating Our Children for a Sustainable World; Smart by Nature: Schooling for Sustainability; and Ecoliterate: How Educators Are Cultivating Emotional, Social, and Ecological Intelligence.
 Our Rethinking School Lunch Guide has provided structure and insight for districts across the country.
 (Its parent project, The Food Systems Project, was ranked among the “top ten funding successes of the decade” by one of its principal funders, the USDA).
 Our online educational resources include Big Ideas: Linking Food, Culture, Health, and the Environment; Making the Case for Healthy, Freshly Prepared School Meals; and the discussion guide for the Academy award-nominated documentary, Food, Inc.